 - Gait disturbance/trouble walking

 It is also important to note that the trials failed to consider how the drug could impact patients who have medical issues common among older people, such as impaired liver/kidney function and cardiac problems.
 How individuals with these health conditions may react to the drug has yet to be determined.

-Find Out if an Aduhelm Lawsuit Is Right for You
+Find Out if an Aduhelm Lawsuit in Florida Is Right for You

 When manufacturers put defective drugs on the market, they can be held accountable for their negligence through a product liability lawsuit.
 This is because they have a legal and moral obligation to test their products to ensure they are safe for the public.
-At Schlesinger Law Offices, P.A., we are known for holding negligent companies like these accountable when they put profit over public safety—often, we do so through multimillion-dollar lawsuits.
+At Schlesinger Law Offices, P.A. in South Florida, we are known for holding negligent companies like these accountable when they put profit over public safety—often, we do so through multimillion-dollar lawsuits.

-Let our Fort Lauderdale lawyers fight for you!
+Let our Fort Lauderdale product liability attorneys fight for you!
 In a free consultation, we can discuss your options and help you make an informed decision about your next steps.
 You could be entitled to compensation for your pain and suffering, medical bills, and loss of earnings, among other damages.

 I can't thank the team of lawyers from Schlesinger Law Firm for their high quality of professionalism and persistence in pursuing my lawsuit.
 They always made me feel part of their family.